sologenic/solodex/README.md

 const soloDEX = new SOLODEX({
   sign_expiry: 300_000, // This is optional, by default it's set to 600,000 ms (10 minutes)
-  api_key: $YOUR_API_KEY, // This is optional, apply for an API Key here LINK TO API FORM });
+  api_key: $YOUR_API_KEY, // This is optional, go to Developer Dashboard in sologenic.org to generate an API Key });

 const signingMeta = await soloDEX.signIn();